marshallshen/himarsh.org/_pages/work-with-me.md

 ---

 ###### version 1.1
-###### last updated 2020.12.23
+###### last updated 2021.01.06

 ## Motivation for this document
 Every technical leader is different.
 This document is an effort to share my working style and set working expectations.

-### note on the version number (v1.0)
+### note on the version number (v1.1)
 Being a leader is a process and constant work-in-progress.
 And this document will evolve with new learnings and reflections.

 ## My role
 My role is to help build a resilient and diverse engineering team.
-As a team, we have two primary goals: delivery and growth.
-By delivery, we mean shipping meaningful products with solid requirements within the expected timeframe.
-By growth, we mean that by delivering meaningful products, the people within the team get better and grow in their career path.
+Engineering teams have two primary goals: delivery and growth.
+By delivery, I mean shipping meaningful products with solid requirements within the expected timeframe.
+By growth, I mean that by delivering meaningful products, the people within the team get better and grow in their career path.

 ## What do I value most?
 * **feedback**.
 Timely and actionable feedback helps me grow and the team better.
 I like to ask questions when receiving feedback to understand the context, and take actions based on my understanding.